LauYeeYu/homepage/content/_index.md

 ## Biography

-I am Yiyu Liu, an undergraduate at
+I am Yiyu Liu, an incoming PhD student in Computer Science at [the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS)][harvard-seas] in Fall 2025.

-[ACM Honor Class][acm-class], [Shanghai Jiao Tong Unversity (SJTU)][sjtu].
+Previously, I obtained my bachelor's degree in Computer Science from [ACM Honor Class][acm-class], [Shanghai Jiao Tong University (SJTU)][sjtu], in June 2025.
-I was fortunate to work with Prof. [Baris Kasikci][baris] as a research intern in the Paul G. Allen School of Computer Science & Engineering at the University of Washington from July to December, 2024.
-Before that, I worked with Prof. [Quan Chen][quan-chen] from September, 2023 to June, 2024, at [Emerging Parallel Computing Center (EPCC)][epcc].
-I am expected to graduate in June 2025 and will join the PhD program in Computer Science at [the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS)][harvard-seas] in Fall 2025.
+During my undergraduate years, I worked with Prof. [Baris Kasikci][baris] as a research intern in the Paul G. Allen School of Computer Science & Engineering at the University of Washington from July to December 2024.
+Before that, I worked with Prof. [Quan Chen][quan-chen] from September 2023 to June 2024, at [Emerging Parallel Computing Center (EPCC)][epcc].

 [acm-class]: https://acm.sjtu.edu.cn/
 [sjtu]: https://sjtu.edu.cn/